He sits by himself in the hospital waiting room.

 “That’s a lot of death,” I say.
 “A lot of killing.
 A lot of loss.”

 He looks up, nods, and drops his head again.

 “Post-traumatic Stress,” I say quietly to Jane.
 “I’m a pastor.
 I’ve seen it so many times with Vietnam War and Iraq War veterans.”

 “I think so,” she says.
 “He still can’t talk about it after all these years.”

 The technician calls my name.
 “Mr. Stewart?”

-As I leave the waiting room, he reaches up to say good-bye with a firm handshake and friendly smile for the young guy from Chaska.
+As I stand to leave the stress test waiting room, Bill reaches up to say good-bye with a firm handshake and friendly smile for the whippersnapper from Chaska.